Takopi's Original Sin: Characters

 Shizuka's classmate who is her bully, often mocking her family situation.
 It is later revealed that Marina is a victim of abuse from her mother, due to her father cheating on her with Shizuka's mother.
-Later on, Takopi remembers that they met Marina prior to the start of the series and had decided to kill Shizuka by sending themselves back in time as that is what Marina wanted.
+Marina takes out her anger on Shizuka, to the point of assaulting her, believing that if Shizuka were gone, her mother would return to her former self.
+Later on, Takopi remembers that they met Marina prior to the start of the series and had decided to kill Shizuka by sending himself back in time as that is what Marina wanted.
 However, Takopi lost his memories and forgot his objective.
 Takopi then accidentally kills Marina with the Happy Camera and ends up taking her place.
-In the new timeline, Marina and Shizuka end up becoming best friends as they passively realize that they were bonded together through Takopi.
+In the new timeline, Marina realizes her situation does not change even if Shizuka was not in her life, and they end up becoming best friends as they passively realize that they were bonded together through Takopi.